Israel/Occupied Palestinian Territories: UN list of settlement businesses is important step toward accountability

 Last year, Amnesty showed how Airbnb, TripAdvisor, Expedia and Booking.com are helping to support settlement expansion, and urged them to remove listings for attractions and accommodation located within the settlements.

-Nearly 350,000 people globally have supported Amnesty’s “checkout” campaign calling on TripAdvisor to remove all its listings located within Israel’s illegal settlements or run by settlers in the Palestinian Territories, including in East Jerusalem.
+More than 300,000 people globally have supported Amnesty’s “checkout” campaign calling on TripAdvisor to remove all its listings located within Israel’s illegal settlements or run by settlers in the Palestinian Territories, including in East Jerusalem.

 Amnesty is calling for both the Office of the UN High Commissioner for Human Rights and the Human Rights Council to work in collaboration with other stakeholders to ensure the list of companies is regularly updated, to allow for continued scrutiny of businesses linked to human rights violations in the Palestinian Territories.